It’s been almost eight months since the Mondo on Debian Wheezy 7.1 post.

 control x then y to save.

-Now you can log out for the alias to work or you can issue the command:
+Now you can log out of SSH and back in for the alias to work or you can issue the command:

 (that’s dot space dot bashrc)